cfradella/absurdist-js/README.md

 # absurdist.js

-JavaScript is a truly inane language that is ripe with quirks and ideosyncracies.
+JavaScript is an inane language that is ripe with quirks and idiosyncrasies.
 This single file is an encapsulated example of this.

 ### Run the following code in your browser console: